AOEpeople/techradar/radar/2021-01-01/kubernetes-operators.md

 Kubernetes Operators are widely available for many community projects.
 These can be shared and found on [operatorhub.io](https://operatorhub.io/).
 Implementing custom operators is greatly simplified through the [Operators SDK](https://sdk.operatorframework.io/) which is used as base for many [existing implementations](https://github.com/operator-framework/awesome-operators).

 We use operators in most projects and prefer them to custom management code.
-We encourage teams to try the existing community operators for e.g. oberservability and operations tasks.
+We encourage teams to try the existing community operators for e.g. observability and operations tasks.